InovaFiscaliza/webRotas/docs/summaries/ordered_route_optimization.md

 ### Elevation Enrichment Preserved
 After route calculation, waypoints are enriched with elevation data using the same flow as before, ensuring consistency across all request types.

+### Criterion Values
+The optimization respects the following criterion values:
+- **"ordered"**: Keep waypoints in provided order (optimized)
+- **"distance"**: Optimize for shortest route (full TSP with distance)
+- **"duration"**: Optimize for fastest route (full TSP with duration/time)

+This allows clients to use the same request type with different optimization strategies.